 Modeling – The middle past

-What I term "The Middle Past" is the modeling era from the time I arrived in California until I was settled into my house in Wenonah, New Jersey - spanning the years from about mid-1984 until late 1996.
+What I term "The Middle Past" is the modeling era from the time I arrived in California until I was moved out of my house in Wenonah, New Jersey - spanning the years from about mid-1984 until 2001.

 It was during this period that most of my modeling preferences gelled.
 I went from freelancing the Great Northern Railway (rerouting part of it into Wyoming and ignoring the CB&Q completely) to wanting to model the Burlington lines through Wyoming in an accurate sequence and in a recognizable form.
 I also went quite sharply from the diesel era to the late steam era, for two reasons.
 First and foremost, on a small- to medium-sized layout, the generally shorter rolling stock of the steam era allows trains of a given length to have more cars in them than a comparable train of the more modern era.
 Second, I obtained my first brass locomotive, a Pacific Fast Mail Great Northern H-6 Pacific in glacier green livery.
 Up to that point my experience with steam was a few pancake-motor Bachmanns and that venerable old AHM Big Boy.
 The PFM steamer's operating characteristics put the rest of my feeble steam roster to shame, and opened my eyes to the fact that steam can be made to run every bit as good as the Athearn flywheel diesels I relied on as the bulk of my active fleet.